pivotal-cf/identity-sample-apps/README.md

 [Service-to-Service App](/client_credentials) | client_credentials
 [Single Page JavaScript App](/implicit) | implicit

-## <a name="step-1">Step 1</a>: Deploy Sample Application to Pivotal Cloud Foundry
+## <a name="step-1">Step 1</a>: Prerequisites

-Login as a Space Developer into the required Org and Space
+1. Login as a Space Developer into the required Org and Space on your PCF Foundation

        cf login -a api.<your-domain>

-List the configured Service Plans for the 'p-identity' service
+1. Ensure that a p-identity [Service Plan](https://docs.pivotal.io/p-identity/manage-service-plans.html) exists for your Org

-    cf services | grep p-identity
+       cf marketplace | grep p-identity

-Create a Service Instance from the 'p-identity' service using an available Service Plan
+1. Create a [Service Instance](https://docs.pivotal.io/p-identity/manage-service-instances.html) named 'sample-instance' from the 'p-identity' service using an available Service Plan

-    # replace PLAN_TIER with a valid tier from the service list in the last command
+       # replace <plan_tier> with a valid tier from the marketplace list in the last command
-    cf create-service p-identity [PLAN_TIER] sample-instance
+       cf create-service p-identity <plan_tier> sample-instance

-Go to your application directory and push the app.

-    ./gradlew build
-    cf push

 ## <a name="quick-start">Quick Start</a>: Authcode Sample App and Resource Server on SSO

-As an alternative to Steps 1 and 2 above, you can also quickly deploy the authcode and resource server sample applications using application bootstrapping with the steps below.
+You can deploy the authcode and resource server sample applications using application bootstrapping with the steps below.
 You can read more about these topics in the following sections.

-1. First, make sure you created a [Service Plan](https://docs.pivotal.io/p-identity/manage-service-plans.html) for your Org as well as a [Service Instance](https://docs.pivotal.io/p-identity/manage-service-instances.html) named `sample-instance` for your Space, and login via CF CLI as a Space Developer into the required Org and Space.

 1. Update the `SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUERURI` <PLAN_AUTH_DOMAIN> and <YOUR_DOMAIN> placeholders in the *resource-service* manifest.

+1. Navigate to the the *resource-server* directory

-1. Build (`./gradlew build`) and push (`cf push`) the *resource-server* project to your Space where you are logged in as a Space Developer.
+1. Build (`./gradlew build`) and push (`cf push`) the *resource-server* application.

-1. Update the `RESOURCE_URL` value in the manifest `<YOUR_DOMAIN>` in the *authcode* manifest.
+1. Update the `RESOURCE_URL` value in the manifest to the route of the *resource-server* in the *authcode* manifest.

+1. Navigate to the *authcode* directory

-1. Build (`./gradlew build`) and push (`cf push`) the *authcode* project to your Space where you are logged in as a Space Developer.
+1. Build (`./gradlew build`) and push (`cf push`) the *authcode* project.

 The sample application and resource server be available immediately bound to the SSO Service on start-up.
 You can then test the applications by creating test users with the `todo.read` and `todo.write` scopes for your plan using the steps [here](https://docs.pivotal.io/p-identity/configure-id-providers.html#add-to-int).